-Business was so good that Bill decided to build a brand-new home for his bar at 4322 Leavenworth St. As one of the main arteries to and from downtown, Leavenworth Street attracted business owners eager to catch the attention of commuters.
+Business was so good that Growney decided to build a brand-new home for his bar at 4322 Leavenworth Street.
+As one of the main arteries to and from downtown, Leavenworth Street attracted business owners eager to catch the attention of commuters.
 Many, like La Casa and Bronco’s, installed neon signs.
-Bill instead opted to let the building itself do the work with its mid-century modern design.
-It stood out among its older peers with an aluminum-trimmed marquee, offset entrance, and planter box.
+Growney instead opted to let the building itself do the work with its mid-century modern design.
+It stood out among its older peers due to a number of features including an aluminum marquee, offset entrance, and a planter box.

 Always a favorite among neighborhood residents, the Classic Bar was also popular with the horse racing crowd.
 Bill embraced that connection by prominently displaying photographs of horses behind the bar.
 The bumper pool table was another favorite among patrons.
 When Nebraska instituted a sales tax in 1967, it was the Classic Bar that earned the state its first penny when a customer purchased a pint just after midnight.